Conditions for immigrating to Québec as a self-employed worker

 • Have authorization to practise this profession in Québec;

-• Have training or a diploma that is partially or fully recognized by the authority that regulates your profession in Québec.
-Your proof of recognition must be dated no more than five years from the date of submission of your application.
+• Have proof of partial or full recognition of equivalence of training or diploma dated no more than five years prior to the date of submission of your permanent selection application.

 Here are the steps to follow:

-• Verify if your profession is on the Liste des professions réglementées (list of regulated professions) of the Ministère de l’Immigration, de la Francisation et de l’Intégration (Ministère).
+• Verify if your profession is on the Liste des professions réglementées (PDF 262 Kb) (list of regulated professions) of the Ministère de l’Immigration, de la Francisation et de l’Intégration.

 • If your profession is on the Liste des professions réglementées, find out the conditions for practising this profession in Québec and the steps to take to be able to practise it in Québec.
-You can consult the Qualifications Québec site This hyperlink will open in a new window. (in French only) or directly contact the regulatory body for your profession in Québec.
+You can consult the Qualifications Québec site (in French only) or directly contact the regulatory body for your profession in Québec.

-Please note — You do not need to take steps with the regulatory body if your profession does not require authorization in Québec or you plan to practise in a context in which authorization is not required, even if your profession is on the Liste des professions réglementées (PDF 184 Kb).
+Please note — You do not need to take steps with the regulatory body if your profession does not require authorization in Québec or you plan to practise in a context in which authorization is not required, even if your profession is on the Liste des professions réglementées du Ministère (PDF 262 Kb) (Ministère's list of regulated professions).

 You must have a net worth of at least CDN$100,000.
 This amount excludes donations received in the six months preceding the date of submission of your application.
-You can share this net worth with your spouse or de facto spouse accompanying you to Québec.
+You can share this net worth with your spouse or de facto spouse included in the application.

 You must demonstrate the legal origin and accumulation of your net worth.
 Your spouse or common-law partner included in the application must also demonstrate the origin and lawful accrual of their net worth, even if their assets are not needed to reach the minimum net worth required by the program.

-You must have a knowledge of spoken French corresponding minimally to level 7 according to the Échelle québécoise des niveaux de compétence en français (PDF 4.94 Mb).
+You must have a knowledge of spoken French corresponding minimally to level 7 according to the Échelle québécoise des niveaux de compétence en français.

 To support the demonstration of your knowledge of French, even if French is your mother tongue, you must present one of the following items: